liammcluckie/Low-Tide-Surf-Club/README.md

 - Responsive on all devices and screen sizes.

+- Call to action placed with hero image below modal window.

-- Modal pop up window open when website first loads.
+- Closeable modal pop up window open when website first loads.

+- Simple form included in modal asking for an email address.

+- Fixed navigation bar to enhance useability.

+- Linked icons to social media platforms included in footer.

+- Extensive form that includes radio buttons, drop down boxes, and text input.

 - Small interactive feautures such as enlargement when hovering over navigation bar.

+- Seperate general contact form.

+- Card containers used on Surfers Stories page to display information in a visually appealing way.

 ## Technologies Used

-### Languages Used
+### Languages

 - [HTML5](https://en.wikipedia.org/wiki/HTML5)

 - [CSS](https://en.wikipedia.org/wiki/CSS)

-### Frameworks, Libraries & Programs Used
+### Frameworks, Libraries & Programs

 1. [Hatchful](https://hatchful.shopify.com/)
      - Hatchful was used to generate the logo, which was then edited to my specifics within their website.